Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 New & Lost Referring Domains

-Similar to the new and lost backlink tab this time instead of listing each individual page we just see the domain address.
-You can click on the backlink button next to each domain to check how many individual links are coming from each site.
+This tab shows domain addresses instead of individual pages.
+You can click the backlink button next to each domain to check how many individual links are coming from each site.

 Anchors